Photo credit: Nick Ilott

 About

-Dide, pronounced like Didé or D-Day, is an award-winning painter, poet and composer-soprano-violinist.
+Dide, pronounced like Didé or D-Day, is an award-winning oil painter, poet and composer-soprano-violinist.
 She was selected for the National Portrait Gallery Herbert Freehills Award exhibition, twice selected by the Royal Society of British Artists as a Rising Star, won the Society of Women Artists Young Artist Award and an International Tera Varna Talent Prize, was selected for the Women in Art Prize exhibition and longlisted for the Aesthetica Art Prize, and won the W&A Curator Award and the Drake Arts Award, among others.
-She was Art on a Postcard’s 10 highest-selling artists for International Women’s Day, and has exhibited nationally – at Messums, the Mall Galleries, the Roundhouse, the Bomb Factory, York Art Gallery and Gallery Holt – and internationally in Venice Italy and Sapporo Japan.
+She was Art on a Postcard’s 10 highest-selling artists for International Women’s Day, and has exhibited nationally – at Messums, the Mall Galleries, the Roundhouse, the Bomb Factory, York Art Gallery and Gallery Holt – and internationally in Istanbul Turkey (at Contemporary Istanbul international art fair where she was commissioned by Turkish Airlines’ Miles & Smiles for the 20th anniversary of the fair and at Base Istanbul at the Ritz-Carlton Residencies), Venice Italy and Sapporo Japan.
 She started teaching herself how to paint during a covid pandemic lockdown.
 She is open to commissions and collaborations.
 Her books (Growing, Broken Sleep Books, 2022, https://www.brokensleepbooks.com/product-page/dide-growing, and Making Sense, Verve Poetry Press, 2023, https://vervepoetrypress.com/product/dide-making-sense/?v=79cba1185463.) are available from Amazon, the publishers or herself, and have been reviewed positively in The Poetry Review and elsewhere.
 Some music highlights include collaborating with MIT, Monterey Bay Aquarium Research Centre, Royal Ballet School, London Contemporary School of Dance, Philharmonia Orchestra, Mind, Aldeburgh Music, Alde Valley Spring Festival, Black Shuck Festival, Southwold Arts Centre, and the Brambly Hedge book series.
 She won scholarships and grants to study music at the Royal College of Music JD and philosophy at the University of Cambridge, whilst simultaneously visiting the Lausanne Conservatoire of Music in Switzerland.
 She won an Isaac Newton Bursary, an Instrumental Award Scheme Scholarship, a Dance and Music Scheme Award, an Award for Young Musicians’, a Tom Acton Trust Award, a Royal College of Music Bursary and the Freda Dinn and Ida Mabott Violin Prize for violin and composition.
 She studied violin with Jascha Heifetz's protégé Pierre Amoyal and is studying singing with renowned opera singer Yvonne Kenny.
 Besides her creative work, she has studied eight languages to varying degrees, lived all over the world before settling down in the UK, and has many interests including various sports, hiking, dancing, film, knife-making, politics, economics, science and psychology.

-2025 – Selected for the National Portrait Gallery Herbert Freehills Award exhibition
+2025 – National Portrait Gallery Herbert Freehills Award exhibition, National Portrait Gallery, London

-2025 – Jazz singing recital and poetry reading, Southwold Arts Centre
+2025 – Jazz singing recital and poetry reading, Southwold Arts Centre, Southwold

 2025 – Art on a Postcard for International Women’s Day, London

-2024 – Jazz singing recital and poetry reading, Bungay St Mary’s Church
+2024 – Jazz singing recital and poetry reading, Bungay St Mary’s Church, Bungay

-2024 – Public music commission commemorating the admittance of girls into education, Woodbridge School
+2024 – Public music commission commemorating the admittance of girls into education, Woodbridge School, Woodbridge

-2024 – Soprano solo for a newly commissioned piece of music for The Black Shuck Festival (with tenor solo, narrator, 100-person backing choir and band)
+2024 – Soprano solo for a newly commissioned piece of music for The Black Shuck Festival (with tenor solo, narrator, 100-person backing choir and band), Bungay

 2024 – Talent Prize at the International Tera Varna Competition